How can you turn a big obstacle into a small bump on the road?

 At some point the desks around G17 start filling up with employees of the airport with “Celebi” written on their uniforms.
 A few second earlier is formed a huge group of Asian tourists (around 60 people and lots of suitcases), led by a boy who is holding about 30 passports.
 I immediately know this is the next person I am going to talk to.
 It turns out he is a student in Istanbul, who has a small travel agency.

 Time to take a walk to the mysterious office.
 We have been waiting here for too long.
 The office is already open and filled with young people, none of whom has any idea what they are doing there.
-At the desks below they are giving vouchers for hotels, but we do not want a hotel.
+At the desks below, they are giving vouchers for hotels, but we do not want a hotel.
 We want to get on a plane.
-At some point we rush in an office where we are welcomed by Mr. Lee.
+At some point, we rush into an office where we are welcomed by Mr. Lee.
 He is trying to lecture us how he has nothing to do with the bad weather and how they are going to take care of our flight probably tomorrow when we get on the first flight to the snowy Urumqi.
+By the way, Urumqi is one of the most isolated cities in the world (no joke?!).

 This new information brings out the competitive side of me, the other Bulgarian and a kiwi, who were with me at this point.